-- 6. Select the Enable AP Mode check box. - 7.
-Scroll down and select an IP address setting: - Get dynamically from existing router.
+- 7. Scroll down and select an IP address setting: - Get dynamically from existing router.
 The other router on the network assigns an IP address to this router while this router is in AP mode. - Enable fixed IP settings on this device (not recommended).
 Use this setting if you want to manually assign a specific IP address to this router while it is in AP mode.
 Using this option effectively requires advanced network experience.

 Note: To avoid interference with other routers or gateways in your network, NETGEAR recommends that you use different wireless settings on each router.
-You can also turn off the wireless radio on the other router or gateway and use the R8000 only for wireless client access.
+You can also turn off the wireless radio on the other router or gateway and use the R7900 router only for wireless client access.